4 Questions to Ask Your Skin Allergy Doctor

 • If your skin is broken and you think you may have an infection – yellow pus oozing from the rash, or a fever.

 • If you’re having difficulty breathing from inflammation of the nasal passages or lungs.

 • If you can’t see properly because of swelling around your eyes.

 • If you have swelling of the lips, mouth, tongue, or throat.
 This could be a life-threatening reaction called anaphylaxis.

 When someone has very severe allergies, sometimes they have multiple different symptoms, including skin allergies.
 If your reaction includes skin allergies together with other symptoms such as nausea or stomach pain, feeling lightheaded or dizzy, fast pulse, wheezing, or shortness of breath, this is an emergency situation.

 Sometimes patients assume that if there’s something happening on their skin, they should see a dermatologist.
 While dermatologists specialize in the skin, they tend to focus more on conditions like skin cancer, psoriasis, rosacea, and acne.

-Our board-certified allergists at Piniella Asthma + Allergy provide testing and diagnosis for skin allergies, for adults and children in Miami and Palmetto Bay, FL.
-We also treat patients for other types of allergies, and related respiratory conditions like asthma and COPD.
+Our board-certified skin allergists at Piniella Asthma + Allergy provide testing and diagnosis for skin allergies, for adults and children.
+We also treat patients for other types of allergies and related respiratory conditions like asthma and COPD.
 Call with your questions or book an appointment online.
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.